fatmarker/talk-titles/README.md

 # Talk Titles
 On-screen talk titles for use during congregation meetings.
 They are made in the style of the song videos.
-The images are laid out in Adobe InDesign CC.
+The images are exported from Adobe InDesign CC.
 The content is based on the S-99 form.

-# Copying Talk Titles into InDesign
+## Copying Talk Titles into InDesign
 The fastest way I have found is by the following steps:

 1) select and copy the text of the S-99